 Povoação is a great destination for those who seek to explore the rich culture and history of São Miguel Island.
 With its charming local places and delicious pastries, you can experience the authentic Azorean lifestyle.

 For nature lovers, the town offers some of the most scenic hiking trails, with breathtaking views that are sure to leave you spellbound.
-A visit to Povoação is a journey that will stay with you for a lifetime, as it offers an experience that is both unique and unforgettable.
+A visit to Povoação is a journey that will stay with you for a lifetime, offering an experience that is both unique and unforgettable.